google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 Here is an example of using the `tweepy` API to query Twitter for the term 'Machine Learning'.

-You can see that we first have to authenticate and then once we authenticate we can call the `search` functions on the API.
+You can see that we first have to authenticate, and then once we authenticate we can call the `search` functions on the API.

 Every API is different.
 If you have a service that you want to get data from,